End of US highway 401 |

 Mileage: in 1989 AASHTO listed a figure of 270 miles for US 401... however, that included the mileage of US 401's associated business routes.
 According to the state subtotals on AASHTO's 1989 spreadsheet, mainline US 401's actual end-to-end total at the time was 250 miles.
 That closely matches our own 2020 measurement, which yielded 251.9 miles.

-There was an original US 401 among the inaugural 1926 routes: it was entirely in Virginia, running between South Hill and South Boston, along what is now US 58.
-That designation was decommissioned in 1932.
-Maps from the following year show a second US 401 -- this one serving Raleigh NC, Walterboro SC, and points between -- but this road was decommissioned after only one year, mostly replaced by US 15.
-It was not until 1957 that the US 401 designation was resurrected again; it is this third version that still exists today.
+The original US 401 was commissioned in 1927; it was entirely in Virginia, running between South Hill and South Boston along what is now US 58.
+That designation was decommissioned in 1931.
+Maps from the following year show a second US 401 -- this one serving Raleigh NC, Walterboro SC, and points between -- but this road was decommissioned after only two years, mostly replaced by US 15.
+It was not until 1956 that the US 401 designation was resurrected again; it is this third version that still exists today.
 Since then, the south end of US 401 has always been in Sumter:

 |